Foods for eye health – Maintain vision and comfort

-They say that you are what you eat.
-Like any aspect of the body, whether it’s the state of your joints, your brain, your digestion, or your eye health, a healthy and balanced lifestyle plays an important role in warding off disease and even the effects of ageing that some may think are inevitable.
-And though we can’t eat good vision, we can ensure our diet contains all the vital nutrients and compounds that our bodies need to maintain optimal eye health and the sharpest possible sight.
+They say ‘you are what you eat’.
+Like any aspect of the body, whether it’s the state of your joints, your brain, your digestion, or your eye health.
+A healthy and balanced lifestyle plays an important role.
+Both in warding off disease and even the effects of ageing that some may think are inevitable.
+Though we can’t eat good vision, we can ensure our diet contains all the vital nutrients and compounds.
+So our bodies can maintain optimal eye health and the sharpest possible sight.

 The concept of eye health can be divided into two broad categories – vision, and comfort.
 Though your vision may be perfectly clear, your eye health can be considered to be suboptimal if your eyes constantly feel dry and irritated.
 Conversely, if you’ve never suffered an itchy eye in your life but your sight is progressively deteriorating due to macular degeneration, eye health would unquestionably be considered a concern.